-Bruce Owens Grimm’s essays have appeared in The Rumpus, The Kenyon Review online, Ninth Letter, The Poetry Foundation’s Harriet Blog, Older Queer Voices, Queen Mob’s Teahouse, and elsewhere.
-He wrote Cultland, a monthly essay series, for Iron Horse Literary Review He is co-editing Fat & Queer: An Anthology inspired by his Fat and Queer series for Queen Mob’s Teahouse.
+Bruce Owens Grimm’s haunted queer essays have appeared in The Rumpus, The Kenyon Review online, Ninth Letter, The Poetry Foundation’s Harriet Blog, Older Queer Voices, and elsewhere.
+He wrote Cultland, a monthly essay series, for Iron Horse Literary Review He is co-editing Fat & Queer: An Anthology of Queer & Trans Bodies & Lives, which will be published by Jessica Kingsley Publishing, an imprint of Hachette, inspired by his Fat and Queer series for Queen Mob’s Teahouse.

 He is currently at work on a memoir called Ghost, which investigates the very concept of a ghost.
 Was seeing a ghost a way for his brain to cope with trauma?
 Did those ghosts keep him deep in the closet until he was thirty-three?
 Ghost stories aren’t just for fiction.
 Ghosts are inescapable.
 His ghosts are the reminders of trauma (the physical and sexual abuse he suffered as a child).
 They are a version of his life that is now long gone (being closeted and married).
 They are his anxiety, his depression, and his PTSD.
 They are an essential part of his story.